rescript-lang/bucklescript.github.io/docs/what-why.md

 ## What is BuckleScript?

 BuckleScript isn't a new language.
-It simply takes [OCaml](http://ocaml.org), **a fast, pragmatic and typed language**, and makes it compile to clean, readable JavaScript code through some tweaks.
+It simply takes [OCaml](http://ocaml.org), **a fast, pragmatic and typed language**, and makes it compile to clean, readable and performant JavaScript code.
 This allows the users to write in an industrial-strength language while using the existing, familiar JavaScript tools (npm/yarn, bundlers, minifiers, devtools, etc.) and accessing the vast ecosystem from both JavaScript and OCaml.

 Thanks to its great interoperability with JS, BuckleScript can be seen as a "gradually" typed language, where you get to incrementally adopt it in your codebase file-by-file, while keeping the full benefits of a 100% sound and reliable type system, plus extra language features.

-BuckleScript has build-in support for [Reason](https://reasonml.github.io/), a partner project of ours, to provide an even more familiar experience to existing JS developers.
+BuckleScript has built-in support for [Reason](https://reasonml.github.io/), a partner project of ours, to provide an even more familiar experience to existing JS developers.

 ## Why Compile to JavaScript?